SAP/stewardci-core/docs/backend-api/README.md

 ### Status

-The `status` section of the `Tenant` resources lets clients know about the tenant namespace assigned exclusively to a tenant.
+The `status` section of the Tenant resources lets clients know about the tenant namespace assigned exclusively to a tenant.

-After a client created a new `Tenant` resource, the Steward controller tries to achieve the hereby requested state:
+After a client created a __new Tenant resource__, the Steward controller tries to create the hereby requested state, which is this:

 - A tenant namespace exists that is exclusively assigned to this tenant.